monasca/monasca-aggregator/README.md

 ### Google and Apache Beam

-Although Apache Beam isn't used here, Tyler Akidau et al's seminal paper, which led to the Apache Beam project, is an excellent reference for understanding event and process time windowing/processing.
+Although Apache Beam isn't used here, Tyler Akidau et al's seminal paper, which led to the Apache Beam project, is an excellent reference for understanding event and process time windowing.

 * [The Dataflow Model: A Practical Approach to Balancing Correctness, Latency, and Cost in Massive-Scale,